 Directions

-- On low speed, alternate adding the dry ingredients and the sour cream to the butter mixture.
-Stir in the lemon zest.
+- Alternately add dry ingredients and sour cream to the butter mixture.
+Mix in lemon zest.

-- Bake for 22-30 minutes, until a toothpick inserted in the center comes out clean.
+- Bake for 22-30 minutes until a toothpick comes out clean.

 Notes